Generic Training Civilian Crisismanagement - Call for applications

 How to apply?

-Interested persons are invited to send their CV and motivation letter and a copy of their identity card/passport to email@example.com (with firstname.lastname@example.org in cc) by 4 February 2018 at the latest.
+Interested persons are invited to send their CV and motivation letter and a copy of their identity card/passport to firstname.lastname@example.org (with in CC: email@example.com) by 30 January 2019 at the latest.
+Those candidates shortlisted for the interview will be informed during the week of 11 February 2019.

 (1) Civilian Crisis Management